 While it’s uncommon, occasionally people do not pass through the apprenticeship period.
 It should be remembered that it is, after all, a proving ground and learning period.
 If an apprentice should lose sponsorship at any time due to negligence or poor management, it’s unlikely they’ll practice falconry again.
 Above all things, a bird’s welfare comes first, and poor management will not be tolerated in falconry.

 After passing the apprenticeship level, a falconer then holds a general class license for a five year period.
 Other birds, besides the Redtail are available for use at this level.
 Following five years of activity at the general class, a falconer then attains master status, which is the highest federal level available.
 For more detailed information on the class levels, requirements and benefits, contact your state wildlife agency for a copy of the state/federal falconry regulations.
+Click here to view the current Iowa falconry regulations provided by the Iowa DNR.

 Who should I contact for more information on licensing and other requirements?